HomeTravel DestinationsEuropeI am in love with Georgia

 Makhuntseti waterfall near Batumi was another place to be visited on my list.
 According to the local legend the bridge near the waterfall, was built by order of Georgian queen Tamara, who liked to bathe in the waterfall many centuries ago.
 Near it, locals are selling homemade delights, vine, local honey, and souvenirs.

 But not only modern Georgia is attractive, but the country also has a rich cultural and historical heritage, reflected in its ancient churches, fortresses, and castles.
-As one of the oldest and most distinct Christian traditions, Georgia is home to many stunning Orthodox churches, monasteries, and cathedrals, many of which have been beautifully preserved for centuries that’s makes it incredibly interesting to explore.
+As one of the oldest and most distinct Christian traditions, Georgia is home to many stunning Orthodox churches, monasteries, and cathedrals, many of which have been beautifully preserved for centuries, which makes it incredibly interesting to explore.

 Georgians are known for their warm hospitality and love of feasting.
 They say that time spent with a guest does not count as time lived.
 That’s why Georgia may be considered a perfect gastronomy tour destination.